Liaison Psychiatry

 Information for healthcare professionals

-We accept referrals from any health or social care professional.
-Upon receipt of a referral, the team will review the referral and contact you if further information is required.
-If accepted, we will offer the person an appointment for an assessment with the team and they will receive a booklet either by post or email containing questionnaires that will help guide our assessment and treatment.
+If accepted, the patient will be added to the waiting list.
+Once the patient reaches the top of the list we will offer them an appointment for an assessment with the team and they will receive a booklet, either by post or email containing questionnaires that will help guide the assessment and treatment.

 To make a referral, please send an email or letter to the above email address.
 To process your referral, we will need the following: